Best Beaches in West Maui Top Guide 2025

 The park’s vast open spaces are perfect for a picnic lunch because of the availability of nearby takeout options.
 One of my preferred take-out spots is The Fish Market Maui.

-Despite not being known for snorkeling, my personal experience revealed a satisfactory experience.
+Although this beach is not known for snorkeling, my personal experience was satisfactory.
 Picnic tables, grills, and even a playground further enhance the beach’s family-friendly appeal.

 Kahekili Beach, aka Airport Beach

 As a beach enthusiast, Kahekili Beach is a fantastic spot to float and unwind.
-It boasts impressive facilities and a large, grassy area, making it an ideal place for picnics, with several available tables.
+It boasts impressive facilities and a large, grassy area, making it an ideal place for picnics, with several tables available.

 When visiting Maui, we stay at the Westin Kaanapali Resort Villas, and this is the beach in front of it.
 We have been snorkeling and swimming at this beach since 2006 and have had some of our best snorkeling there.